 Money transferred by the end of the week as long as the event has been registered in the Smith Social Network.
 Contact the Office of Student Engagement for more information.

-What goes into an ORC decision?
+What goes into a Finance Committee decision?

 What is a complete budget request?